Pinterest Pixel

 FAQs

-The average deviation in Excel, calculated using the AVEDEV function, is the mean of the absolute differences between each number in a set and the central number, typically the average of the set.
-It provides a measure of dispersion within a dataset.
+The average deviation is the mean of the absolute differences between each number in the dataset.
+It measures the dispersion of the values from a central data point.

-No, the AVEDEV function in Excel does not directly support weighted average deviation.
+The AVEDEV function in Excel does not support calculations for weighted average deviation.
 It calculates the unweighted mean of absolute deviations from the average of a data set.

 What is the difference between AVEDEV and STDEV?